MackHalliday/Udemy-Modern-React-Course/note.md

 - named export: use when exporting multiple variables, can have as maany named export as we want.
 Example with export and import `export const message = 'hi'` / `import {message} from './App`.

 2. No `./` means imported from library.
 Example `import React from react`

+3. `../` denotes how far 'unnested' the file is